lupyuen/lupyuen.github.io/src/ci3.md

 We spent __One-Third__ of our GitHub Runner Minutes on Scheduled Merge Jobs!
 (Pic above)

-[__Our CI Data__](https://docs.google.com/spreadsheets/d/1ujGKmUyy-cGY-l1pDBfle_Y6LKMsNp7o3rbfT1UkiZE/edit?gid=650325940#gid=650325940) shows that our Scheduled Merge Job keeps getting disrupted by newer Merged PRs.
+[__Our CI Data__](https://docs.google.com/spreadsheets/d/1ujGKmUyy-cGY-l1pDBfle_Y6LKMsNp7o3rbfT1UkiZE/edit?gid=650325940#gid=650325940) shows that the Scheduled Merge Job keeps getting disrupted by Newer Merged PRs.

-And when we restart a Scheduled Merge Job, we waste GitHub Minutes.
+And when we restart a Scheduled Merge Job, we waste precious GitHub Minutes.

 (__101 GitHub Hours__ for one single Scheduled Merge Job!)